tniessen/node-mceliece-nist/README.md

 #### `instance.generateKey(publicKey)`

-Generates a new symmetric key and encrypts it using the given publicKey.
+Generates a new symmetric key and encrypts it using the given `publicKey`.
 Returns `{ key, encryptedKey }`, both objects will be `Buffer`s.

 #### `instance.decryptKey(privateKey, encryptedKey[, callback])`